Demmig-Adams, Barbara Department of Ecology and Evolutionary Biology, University of Colorado, Boulder, Colorado.

-Common pigments of yellow, orange, or red hues that serve in both light absorption and the protection against too much light in photosynthesis as well as in the vision process.
-In addition, dietary carotenoids are emerging as important gene regulators, impacting, for example, the risk for major human diseases, and as signals affecting reproductive success in many plants and animals.
+Common pigments, typically of yellow, orange, or red hues, that serve in both light absorption and the protection against too much light in photosynthesis as well as in the vision process.
+Carotenoids comprise a class of labile, easily oxidizable, naturally occurring pigments that are distributed widely in plants (Fig. 1) and animals, as well as being preferentially soluble in fats and fat solvents.
+In addition, dietary carotenoids function as important gene regulators, impacting, for example, the risk for major human diseases, and as signals affecting reproductive success in many plants and animals.
 See also: Photoprotection (plants); Photoreception; Photosynthesis; Pigmentation; Plant pigment; Vision

 The content above is only an excerpt.

 To learn more about subscribing to AccessScience, or to request a no-risk trial of this award-winning scientific reference for your institution, fill in your information and a member of our Sales Team will contact you as soon as possible.

 Let your librarian know about the award-winning gateway to the most trustworthy and accurate scientific information.

 AccessScience provides the most accurate and trustworthy scientific information available.

 Recognized as an award-winning gateway to scientific knowledge, AccessScience is an amazing online resource that contains high-quality reference material written specifically for students.
 Contributors include more than 9000 highly qualified scientists and 43 Nobel Prize winners.

 MORE THAN 8500 articles and Research Reviews covering all major scientific disciplines and encompassing the McGraw-Hill Encyclopedia of Science & Technology and McGraw-Hill Yearbook of Science & Technology